-Two VNC client sessions can be activated simultaneously.
-Second session is in Read-Only mode.
+2 VNC client sessions can be activated at the same time.
+Second one is in Read-Only mode.

 If a VNC session is active, you can only launch the Virtual Media using Launch Virtual Console and not the Virtual Console Viewer.